 For 2018 Legionnaire Bill Zornow of Legion Post 514 in Ida, MI will be working to get the word out about an initiative he created called “One for 100 Campaign“.
 His vision is that every Legion Post help house at least one veteran nationwide.
 Bill wrote the letter below.
 Contact us if you would like to be connected with Bill.
-A PDF copy you can share with your post and units can be found right here.
+A PDF copy you can share with your post and units can by clicking here.

 Ken Leslie presents Honor Bonds to the founding organizations of the “1 for 100 campaign.”
 From left to right are: Karl Nagley, Clubroom Committee Member Post 514; Dawn Gramza, Past President, Unit 514 Auxiliary; Ken Leslie, nice guy; Bill Zornow, Commander, Legion Post 514; Ken Loveland, Sgt at Arms, Post 514 Legion Riders; Barb Weimert, Finance Officer, Post 514; Gary Lamunyon, Michigan Department of SAL state Commander.